 If Sonya had more clearly understood the role of superannuation, she could have saved herself a considerable amount of work (in preparing and presenting her case to the Tribunal) and heartache.

-This does not mean that adult children (ie those over 18 years) will never succeed in a case at the Tribunal.
+This does not mean that adult children (those over 18 years of age) will never succeed in a case at the Tribunal.
 If, for instance, an adult child is financially dependent on their parent at the time of death, the Tribunal might consider that a trustee's decision to deny them any portion of a death benefit was not fair and reasonable in its operation in relation to the adult child in the circumstances.
 (Financial dependence generally involves more than having received birthday and Christmas gifts.)

-However, an adult child who is earning and living independently will be less likely to receive any substantial superannuation payment if there is a spouse (including a de facto spouse) and/or children or young adults who are undertaking further education.
+However, an adult child who is earning and living independently will be less likely to receive any substantial superannuation payment if there is a spouse (including a de facto spouse) and/or children or young adults who remain financially dependent.